 To this day I’m not sure where I finished in the race, but what I do know is that I was beaten, fairly convincingly, and it hurt!

 Our beliefs are like our software.
 Together they create a fundamental system that either helps us reach for the stars or hinders us as we progress through life.
 When you take on big challenges there are setbacks along the way.
 These setbacks trigger emotions, concerns and fears within our belief system and are a real test of one’s resilience.

 These beliefs are often set at an early age and can either limit your potential or allow you to be strong and overcome seemingly insurmountable challenges.

 Building strong positive beliefs in young people involves creating a strong support structure.
-As a father, I know that I have a big influence on my children, my words and my actions are all processed by my children.
+As a father, I know that I have a big influence on my children.
+My words and my actions are all processed by them.
 As parents, we need to be mindful of making sure we do not project, however unwittingly, our own negative beliefs on our kids and encourage them to take on new challenges with a positive mindset.

-Parents are not alone in this journey, at BISS Puxi our professional sports educators put an extraordinary amount of thought and planning into creating a culture of positivity, on setting challenges that are appropriate for the child and creating a support structure that helps them grow.
+Parents are not alone in this journey.
+Our professional sports educators put an extraordinary amount of thought and planning into creating a culture of positivity, on setting challenges that are appropriate for the child and creating a support structure that helps them grow.

 When I coach individual children at BISS, we often speak about creating a winning mindset.
 We discuss what they are doing well, where their challenges are and creating a plan to push through those challenges.
 Having gone through so many challenges in my career, with some failures and some success along the way, I hope I can be a real world practical example of what can be achieved if you believe in yourself and the amazing heights you can hit if, even after disappointment, you think smart, dig deep and go again.